MathieuDepetris/MathieuDepetris.github.io/content/pages/en/references_contributions.md

-title: Références et contributions
+title: References and contributions
 order: 3
 icon: icon-eye
-summary: Vous trouverez ici mes références et mes contributions.
+summary: Here you will find my references and contributions.
-date: 2018-08-19
+date: 2020-02-03
-lang: fr
+lang: en

-## Publications avec comité de lecture
+## Refereed publications

 <p style="text-align: justify">
 <a href="/documents/articles/zubia_and_al_2018.pdf" target="_blank">Zubia, M., Depetris, M., Flores, O., Turquet, J., Cuet, P., 2018.
 Macroalgae as a tool for assessing the ecological status of coral reefs under the Water Framework Directive: A case study on the reef flats of La Réunion (Indian Ocean).
 Marine Pollution Bulletin 137, 339–351.</a><a href="https://doi.org/10.1016/j.marpolbul.2018.10.029" target="_blank">https://doi.org/10.1016/j.marpolbul.2018.10.029</a>.
 </p>

-## Publications sans comité de lecture ou vulgarisations
+## Non-refereed publications or outreach

 ### 2018